aaronbloomfield/ics/hws/hw-hashing.md

 In this assignment, you will be examining some of the issues surrounding hashes and their security applications.

-There are four separate tasks for this assignment, as described below.
-Please note that task 2 is computationally intensive and will require **_several_** hours to run.
-Extensions will not be granted because you waited until the last minute to start this assignment.
+There are two separate tasks for this assignment, as described below.

+You should be familiar with the [hashing section of the encryption slides](../slides/encryption.html#/hashing).

 ### Changelog